mdn/content/files/en-us/web/api/fedcm_api/rp_sign-in/index.md

 ## Auto-reauthentication

-FedCM auto-reauthentication lets users reauthenticate automatically when they try to sign into an RP again after their initial authentication using FedCM.
+FedCM auto-reauthentication lets users reauthenticate automatically when they try to sign in to an RP again after their initial authentication using FedCM.
 "Initial authentication" refers to when the user creates an account or signs into the RP's website via the FedCM sign-in dialog for the first time on the RP site, on the same browser instance.

-The idea is that after the user has granted permission to allow communication between the RP and the IdP to allow federated sign-in to occur, there's no privacy or security benefit for enforcing another explicit user confirmation for something that they have already previously acknowledged.
+After the initial authentication, auto-reauthentication can be used to sign into the RP website again automatically, without needing to show the user a "Continue as..." confirmation prompt.
+If the user has recently granted permission to allow federated sign-in to occur with a particular account, there's no privacy or security benefit to immediately enforcing another explicit user confirmation.

 Auto-reauthentication behavior is controlled by the [`mediation`](/en-US/docs/Web/API/CredentialsContainer/get#mediation) option in the `get()` call: